 How To Place Concrete In Hot Weather

 When Summer is in full swing and temperatures are climbing, those of us that work with concrete materials need to adjust our workflow for hot weather pours.
-Experts agree that the ideal temperature for pouring concrete is approximately 50˚- 60˚ Fahrenheit.
+Experts agree that the ideal temperature for placing concrete is approximately 50˚- 60˚ Fahrenheit.
 Since weather is unpredictable, and often uncooperative, we need to be flexible and prepared to pour in the hot weather.

 Concreting When the Mercury Rises